Scalable Dynamic Mixture Model with Full Covariance for Probabilistic Traffic Forecasting: Experiment and Results

-Table \ref{tab:result} shows the summary of results.
-We use Mean Squared Error (MSE) as the base loss function ($\mathcal{L}_{\text{MSE/MAE}}$), and the results based on MAE as the base loss function is presented in Appendix \ref{app:mae}.
-We can observe that the proposed method consistently shows improvements for forecasting accuracy regardless of the dataset, base loss, and performance metrics.
-The performance improvement rate is larger in the longer forecasting horizon (60~min) than that in the shorter forecasting horizon (15~min).
-This is intuitive that we usually have stronger spatiotemporal correlation at longer forecasting horizons than shorter forecasting horizons.
-Especially, it is notable that applying the proposed method improves the performance of MAPE since MAPE penalizes large errors in congested traffic states (when speed is low).
-Most of the correlated errors occur when the traffic state is in a congested state \citep{li2022estimate}, while the errors in a free flow state usually follow independent Gaussian distribution.
+Overall, these results underscore the effectiveness of the $\mathcal{L}_{\text{DynMix}}$ loss function in improving traffic forecasting models.
+It is notable that the performance improvement is greater for the longer forecasting horizon (60~min) than for the shorter forecasting horizon (15~min).
+This result is intuitive that we usually have stronger spatiotemporal correlation at longer forecasting horizons than that at shorter forecasting horizons.
+A key aspect of the results is the notable improvement in the performance of the Mean Absolute Percentage Error (MAPE) for speed datasets.
+MAPE is known for penalizing large errors especially in congested traffic states where speeds are low.
+The most correlated errors in traffic forecasting occur during congested states, as suggested by \citet{li2022estimate}.
+In contrast, errors in a free-flow state generally follow an independent Gaussian distribution.
+This distinction is critical for understanding the nature of traffic forecasting errors and tailoring models accordingly.
+The effectiveness of the proposed method in improving MAPE underscores its utility in accurately predicting traffic conditions in challenging cases.

+{ It is important to note that the performance of different variants of the proposed model is dependent on the specific characteristics and complexities of each dataset as well as the choice of the baseline model.
+Each dataset may have unique statistical properties, noise characteristics, and underlying dynamics.
+Some datasets may exhibit multimodal distributions or significant temporal dynamics that are better captured by models with a higher $K$, allowing for more complex mixture models to better represent the data.
+However, higher $K$ values may lead to overfitting in datasets with more uniform statistical properties or simpler dynamics, where additional components do not contribute meaningful information.
+Thus, the optimal configuration of $K$ is inherently data-dependent, and its selection is critical for achieving the best performance. }